o1-labs/rfcs/00xx-vinegar.md

 ## Kimchi and Pickles overview

 The kimchi verifier receives a proof in the form of mainly commitments, evaluations, and challenges; this comes together with a public input the proof is verified against.
 The verification procedure can broadly be broken down into the following stages:
 1. Absorb commitments to the polynomials and squeeze challenges, over several rounds as needed.
+Generate
+    - In `proof-systems/kimchi`, see `verifier.rs/oracles`: this stage corresponds to until squeezing `alpha`, absorbing `t_comm`, and fivally squeezing `zeta` and computing `zetaw` (both are evaluation points).
+Up to this point we are using `fq_sponge`.
 1. Sample an evaluation point for the polynomials, absorb the evaluations, and check that the evaluations satisfy the 'combined constraint polynomial'.
+    - Continuing in `verifier.rs/oracles`, now we instantiate the `fr_sponge`, absorb some gather all evaluations (`polys`, `public_evals`, `ft_eval1`, `ft_eval0`), absorb them while in the process squeezing out recombination challenges `v/u` (also called `polyscale/evalscale`).
+And then the combined constraint polynomial is computed as `combined_inner_product`.
+    - Now, looking into `verifier.rs/to_batch` -- after `OraclesResult` that corresponds to the previous computation, we compute `f_comm`, and continue collecting evaluations, now into `evaluations`, to return them together with previous data in `BatchEvaluationProof`.
 1. Verify that the polynomial commitments and their evaluations  are consistent by checking the 'opening proof' of the polynomial commitment scheme.
+    - This corresponds to `OpeningProof::verify` call in the end of `batch_verify`.
+Internally, this will combine all the evaluations together, and check that they are consistent with the commitments, jointly.

 *volhovm: TODO elaborate on these three stages*